Władysław Kowalski (politician): Life

-During World War I he fought in the Imperial Russian Army and later in the Puławy Legion.
-From 1918 to 1939 in the Second Polish Republic he was an active writer and publisher.
 During World War II he was a member of the Polish underground resistance.
 He hid 50 Jews around Warsaw, for which he was recognized as Righteous Among the Nations in 1995.

 After the War, he was a Minister of Culture (1945–1947) and member and Vice President of the State National Council.

 Works

 Kowalski was an author of novels, articles and poems.